 - If there is a possibility of incapacity.

 - You want to make sure children from a previous marriage are taken care of.

 - If you’re young and in good health.

 - If your estate is of lower value.

 - If you have dependent children and need to appoint a guardian should you be unable to care for them.

 - Would like to dictate any funerary wishes.

 Ideally, a person should have both a will and trust, or at the very least a last will and testament.
 While a will is generally less complicated to prepare and thus cheaper, the cost of setting up a trust is usually offset by its ability to avoid probate and the costs that go along with it.
-If you would like more information, please schedule a free consultation with one of our Colorado estate planning attorneys
+If you would like more information, please schedule an assessment with one of our Colorado estate planning attorneys